The Word Vector Interface

 With the model parameters in place, we then tested our three regularization processes: XSLT and XQuery alone; Northwestern University’s MorphAdorner; and MorphAdorner tuned to be sensitive to Early Modern English vocabularies and spelling practices.
 We again tested models with word pairings and found that the XSLT and XQuery alone produced the best results.
 In the future, we plan to test other methods for text regularization, and add models that have been trained on the same corpora, but with different regularization processes, to allow for comparison.
 We will also add more robust methods for validation, updating our models based on the results of that validation, and publishing our validation routines, along with the code used to train the models, in this space.

-For links to view and download the routines and code for this project, see here.
+For links to view and download the routines and code for this project, see our Downloads page.